 The group displayed a banner that read, “SELL WELLCOME” referring to the pharmaceutical sponsor of AZT, Burroughs Wellcome, which had set the price of AZT to approximately $10,000 per patient per year for the drug, which was well out of reach of nearly all HIV positive people.
 Several days following this demonstration, Burroughs Wellcome lowered the price of AZT to $6,400 per patient per year.

 So next up the General Post Office

-ACT UP held a next protest at the New York City General Post Office on the night of 15th April 1987, to an audience of people filing last minute tax returns.
-This event also marked the beginning of the advertisement of ACT UP with the Silence=Death Project, which created a poster consisting of a right side up pink triangle (an upside-down pink triangle was previously used to mark gays in Nazi concentration camps) on a black background with the text “SILENCE = DEATH”.
+ACT UP held the next protest at the New York City General Post Office on the night of 15th April 1987, to an audience of people filing last-minute tax returns.
+This event also marked the beginning of the advertisement of ACT UP with the Silence=Death Project, which created a poster consisting of a right-side up pink triangle (an upside-down pink triangle was previously used to mark gays in Nazi concentration camps) on a black background with the text “SILENCE = DEATH”.

 Douglas Crimp said this demonstration showed the “media savvy” of ACT UP because the media “routinely do stories about down-to-the-wire tax return filers”.
 So, ACT UP was virtually guaranteed media coverage.

 In January 1988, Cosmopolitan magazine published an article by Robert E. Gould, a psychiatrist, entitled “Reassuring News About AIDS: A Doctor Tells Why You May Not Be At Risk.”

 The main aim of the article was to say that in unprotected vaginal sex between a man and a woman who both had “healthy genitals” the risk of HIV transmission was not possible, even if the male partner was infected with AIDS.